bgaze/ipsum-html/README.md

 ## Documentation

-> **Note about code completion**
-> IpsumHtml does an heavy usage of PHP `__callStatic` method, so using phpDocumentor is necessary to provide code completion.
-> Sadly, the phpDocumentor `@method` tag isn't well handled by many editors when using the `static` modifier.
->
-> A workaround, used in this lib, is to declared static methods as non-static into phpDocumentor blocks,
-> then to configure the IDE to allow non-static methods after `::`.
-> In Netbeans IDE, you can do that by checking `Also Non-Static Methods after ::` into `Tools > Options > Code Completion > PHP`.

 IpsumHtml ships three main classes which all methods are statics:

 * **Bgaze\IpsumHtml\IpsumHtml:** creates HTML nodes randomly populated with Lorem Ipsum text.